 Her sensitivity towards others allows her to connect to the Sohmas on an emotional level, validating their feelings and comforting them in times of need.
 She is an extremely emotionally intelligent character whose words often hit right where they’re supposed to, because of her capacity to empathise.

 As someone who deeply adored her mother, Tohru’s nurturing personality comes as no surprise.
 She genuinely cares about the Sohmas and builds a foundation of trust with them.
 She quickly adopts a motherly role for many of them (be it superficially or emotionally), supporting them while some of their biological parents shun them and Akito terrorists them.
 Notably, Yuki learns to deal with his self-hatred and experiences emotional growth because of her.

 Tohru provides a sense of safety for the broken characters that enter her life.
 They confide in her and because of the close relationship she and her mother shared, she is then able to extend the wisdom she had received to the Sohmas and guide them through opening up and facing their trauma.

-Finally, Tohru is a considerate, selfless character who chooses to outwardly cherish the people she loves.
-She puts her loved ones before herself and constantly strives to build on her relationships with them.
+Finally, Tohru is a selfless character who chooses to outwardly cherish the people she loves.
+She puts her loved ones before herself and constantly strives to show care towards them, thus deepening her relationships with them.
 Even when confronted with the scary and dire situation of Kyo’s true form, Tohru puts aside her feelings and addresses his pain and trauma.
 She refuses to let her fear prevent her from helping Kyo.
 She admits that there is a lot she doesn’t understand about him but reassures him that she wants to continue to strengthen her bond with him.